Saints win 20-10 in Philly, deny Eagles top spot in NFC

 Andy Dalton, who threw for 204 yards, completed his first 13 passes, including a 58-yard reception by Rashid Shaheed.
 That play set up one of two field goals by Wil Lutz in the first half that gave the Saints a 13-0 lead.

 Minshew connected with A.J.
 Brown for a 78-yard touchdown late in the third that made it 13-10 and temporarily woke up the crowd — which had voraciously booed the Eagles most of the game — and an inept offense.
-But Minshew is no Hurts and he failed to convert on a fourth-down dive late in the fourth that cost his team as much as his late pick.
+But Minshew failed to convert on a fourth-down dive late in the fourth that cost his team as much as his late pick.

 The Eagles hadn’t allowed more than four sacks in a game this season but — playing without injured right tackle Lane Johnson — allowed five in the first half.
 The Eagles didn’t convert a first down until there were 12 seconds left in the half.